Christianity is a Relationship not a Religion.

 Spurgeon put this stark statement of Paul in Galatians 2:21 this way,

-"We cannot be saved by our own merits, for if so, the atonement was unnecessary--a blasphemous idea not to be tolerated for a moment. if a man can be saved by his own works and willings and doings, then Christ's death was an unnecessary piece of torture.
-Instead of being the most glorious manifestation of divine love, it was a shameful waste, putting upon Christ a terrible burden of suffering that was totally unnecessary."
+“We cannot be saved by our own merits, for if so, the atonement was unnecessary—a blasphemous idea not to be tolerated for a moment.
+If a man can be saved by his own works and willings and doings, then Christ’s death was an unnecessary piece of torture.
+Instead of being the most glorious manifestation of divine love, it was a shameful waste, putting upon Christ a terrible burden of suffering that was totally unnecessary.”
+3Spurgeon, C. (2013).
+Galatians.
+(E. Ritzema, Ed.)
+(Ga 2:21).
+Bellingham, WA: Lexham Press.

-But Paul’s point was that Christ is the foundation of our relationship with God and as such faith in Christ is the practice of a relationship with God; it is the only means of receiving and experiencing God’s Grace!
+Paul’s point was that Christ is the only foundation of our relationship with God.
+As such, faith in Christ is the practice of a relationship with God and the only means of receiving and experiencing God’s Grace!

-We are going to obviously be digging into the principle way more as we go through the rest of Galatians, so let me take you to an application.
+We will obviously be digging into the principle way more as we go through the rest of Galatians, so let me take you to an application.

-In past sermons I have talked about the arrogance of refusing to accept God’s grace, and that is certainly insinuated in Galatians in many places, but today we want to focus on something different.
+In past sermons, I have discussed the arrogance of refusing to accept God’s grace, and that is certainly insinuated in Galatians in many places, but today we want to focus on something different.

 So many people disconnect from Christ and the local church because they feel ashamed of their sin.
-That’s total religious, legalistic, Law, kind of thinking that causes you to say to yourself that you don’t deserve to be here because you sinned!
+That’s a totally religious, legalistic kind of thinking that causes you to say to yourself that you don’t deserve to be in a church because you sinned!
 I’ve seen it time and time again, especially with adultery.
 There’s a sexual failure in a marriage.
 The one who committed adultery feels ashamed to show back up in church because they are ashamed of what they did.
 Similarly, the spouse that the adultery was committed against doesn’t want to come back because they feel ashamed that their spouse did it.

-But Christ’s death and resurrection should remove all of that, that is, if we believe the Gospel, and are a part of a local church like this one that believes it!
+But Christ’s death and resurrection should remove all of that, that is, if we believe the Gospel, and are a part of a local church like Venture that believes it!